-Here's why: All that pollen that's floating in the air during allergy season collects on your skin and hair throughout the day.
+Here's why showering before bed can help: All that pollen that's floating in the air during allergy season collects on your skin and hair throughout the day.
 Which means that when you go to sleep at night, you might as well be sleeping in a grassy meadow (OK, not really but you get the idea).
 A quick shower before hitting the sheets will get rid of any lingering allergens.
 Oh, and this stuff loves to stick to your clothes, too, so you might want to throw your outfit in the wash while you're at it.
 (Just don't hang them outside to dry since that'll collect—you guessed it—more pollen.)

 One final tip?
 Make sure you take off your shoes when you come home (psst…it’s totally OK to ask your guests to do the same) and keep those windows shut (use a fan or A/C instead).
 Ah, sweet relief.